 A site map is a file you can create that provides web crawlers, like Googlebot, with a list of the web pages on your site.
 It's not mandatory to create a site map for your Help Center, but a site map provides information about the organization of your site content, which helps Google and other search engines to more intelligently crawl your site.

-Creating a site map for your Help Center is not necessary.
-Even if you don’t create one, your Help Center will still be indexed by search engines.
+If you don't have a site map, your Help Center is still indexed by search engines.

-Now that you have created the site map xml file, you need to save it in your Help Center where it can be used by Google and other search engines.
+Next you'll need to save the site map XML file in your Help Center so that it can be used by Google and other search engines.

 - Create a new public article in your Help Center.

-- Right-click your attached site map file and open it in a new window.
-You’ll need the exact attachment location URL to submit to Google.
+- Right-click your attached site map XML file and open it in a new window so that you can capture the location of the file.

 To upload your site map

-- On your Webmaster Tools home page, select your site.
+- On your Webmaster Tools home page, select your website.

 - Click Submit Sitemap.

 Your link should look something like this: https://support.yourdomain.com/hc/en-us/article_attachments/900802345/sitemap.xml